Rick Jones (character): Captain Marvel (Genis-Vell)

 Rick's bond with Genis works in about the same way as his bond with Mar-Vell.
 The biggest difference is that the two switch in and out of the Microverse rather than the Negative Zone.
 Genis-Vell's unique birth and accelerated aging makes him the opposite of Rick: full of power but without experience.
 They compensate for each other's weaknesses with Rick taking on the role of mentor.
-He helped Genis learn to control his Cosmic Awareness and accept his role as a superhero.
-As Rick's confidence grew, he also attempted to rekindle his romance with Marlo.
+He helps Genis learn to control his cosmic awareness and accept his role as a superhero.
+As Rick's confidence grows, he also attempts to rekindle his romance with Marlo.

 It was not until this point that Marlo's connection with Death is finally revealed.
 Thanos aids in separating the two, but Rick is prematurely aged and loses an arm in the process.
 He is later yanked back in time to the Destiny War, where he aids his younger self in the conflict leading to his bond with Genis.

 Marlo tries to aid the elderly Rick the way he had helped her when she was catatonic.
 Rick's pride, however, just causes more problems.
 The Supreme Intelligence attempts and fails to restore Rick to his normal condition, but he is spontaneously restored to his normal age and health shortly thereafter.
-Rick believes this was divine aid while Genis believes it was a delayed reaction to the Supreme Intelligence's procedure.
-No definitive explanation has yet been determined.
+Rick believes this was divine aid, while Genis believes it was a delayed reaction to the Supreme Intelligence's procedure.

 For a while, Rick and Genis are yanked back and forth through time.
 Rick encounters two older versions of himself: one an aging collector surviving under the rule of the Maestro; the other a super-villain named Thanatos.
 The super-villain Rick was in the process of creating the "ultimate Rick Jones".
-He is stopped by the elder Rick's ability to wield Thor's hammer, Rick having been judged worthy for things the present Rick had yet to do and things that Thanatos would never achieve.
+He is stopped by the elder Rick's ability to wield Thor's hammer Mjolnir, Rick having been judged worthy for things the present Rick had yet to do and things that Thanatos would never achieve.